Revisiting Skeleton-based Action Recognition: Related Work

 \section{Related Work}

-\textbf{3D-CNN for action recognition. } 3D-CNN seems to be a natural approach for spatiotemporal feature learning in videos, which has long been used in action recognition \cite{ji20123d, tran2015learning}.
-Due to the large number of parameters, 3D-CNN requires huge amounts of videos to learn good representation.
-3D-CNN has become the mainstream approach for action recognition since \cite{carreira2017quo} proposed I3D and the large scale dataset Kinetics-400.
-From then on, many advanced 3D-CNN architectures~\cite{tran2018closer, feichtenhofer2019slowfast, tran2019video, feichtenhofer2020x3d} were proposed by the action recognition community, which outperforms I3D both in recognition performance and efficiency.
-In this work, we first propose to use 3D-CNN for skeleton-based action recognition, rather than RGB or optical flow based one.
+\textbf{3D-CNN for RGB-based action recognition. } 3D-CNN is a natural extension of 2D-CNN for spatial feature learning to spatiotemporal in videos.
+It has long been used in action recognition \cite{ji20123d, tran2015learning}.
+Due to a large number of parameters, 3D-CNN requires huge amounts of videos to learn good representation.
+3D-CNN has become the mainstream approach for action recognition since I3D~\cite{carreira2017quo}.
+From then on, many advanced 3D-CNN architectures~\cite{tran2018closer, feichtenhofer2019slowfast, tran2019video, feichtenhofer2020x3d} have been proposed by the action recognition community, which outperform I3D both in precision and efficiency.
+In this work, we first propose to use 3D-CNN with 3D heatmap volumes as inputs and obtain the state-of-the-art in skeleton-based action recognition.

-\textbf{GCN for skeleton-based action recognition. } Graph convolutional networks are widely adopted in skeleton-based action recognition, which model human skeleton sequences as spatial temporal graphs.
+\textbf{GCN for skeleton-based action recognition. } Graph convolutional network is widely adopted in skeleton-based action recognition~\cite{yan2018spatial, song2020stronger, gupta2021quo, chen2021channel, song2021constructing, cai2021jolo}.
+It models human skeleton sequences as spatiotemporal graphs.
 ST-GCN~\cite{yan2018spatial} is a well-known baseline for GCN-based approaches, which combines spatial graph convolutions and interleaving temporal convolutions for spatiotemporal modeling.
-Upon the baseline, adjacency powering is used for multiscale modeling~\cite{liu2020disentangling, li2019actional} while self-attention mechanisms are utilized to improve the modeling capacity~\cite{shi2019two, li2019spatio}.
+Upon the baseline, adjacency powering is used for multiscale modeling~\cite{liu2020disentangling, li2019actional}, while self-attention mechanisms improve the modeling capacity~\cite{shi2019two, li2019spatio}.
 Despite the great success of GCN in skeleton-based action recognition, it is also limited in robustness~\cite{zhu2019robust} and scalability.
-Besides, for GCN-based approaches, the feature fusion between skeletons and other modalities (RGB, \eg) may need carefully design~\cite{das2020vpn}.
+Besides, for GCN-based approaches, fusing features from skeletons and other modalities may need careful design~\cite{das2020vpn}.